-Originally a private retreat of the Brink family, Chitwa Chitwa has been in the Brink family for over 40 years and in 1991 was transformed into the private game lodge it is today by owners Charl and Maria Brink, who still remain very present and dedicated to the lodge.
+Originally a private retreat of the Brink family, Chitwa Chitwa has been in the Brink family for over 40 years and in 1991 was transformed into the private game lodge it is today by owners Charl and Maria Brink, who still college paper writer remain very present and dedicated to the lodge.
 It now stands as a jewel of South African hospitality, an emblem of the savanna’s most authentic and refined luxury.
 Charl is dedicated to wise land management, aiming at preserving an African paradise for future generations.

 Chitwa Chitwa earned its name as an affectionate ode to the aging giraffe bull who shared the lakeside home as an extended member of the Brink family.
 According to Charl, the majestic arrival of this regal relative was always signalled by the creaking of his old joints.
 Still today, his watchful essence is felt presiding over the lodge.
-Much like this giraffe, the lodge is magnificent and graceful in appearance, yet humble enough to evaporate into the surrounding beauty of the unspoiled bush of the Sabi Sand.
+Much like this giraffe, the lodge is write me an essay magnificent and graceful in appearance, yet humble enough to evaporate into the surrounding beauty of the unspoiled bush of the Sabi Sand.

 After its classic transformation into an eclectic blend of European style with African chic, Chitwa Chitwa has emerged as an exquisite balance between unbridled luxury and environmental harmony, an oasis of conservation.